tomw1808/mkdocs-shadcn/mkdocs/about.md

 # About MkDocs-Shadcn

-Hi, my name is Thomas and I'm a sucker for fast, developer friendly, great looking docs.
+Hi, my name is Thomas, I'm the author of MkDocs-Shadcn and I'm a sucker for fast, developer friendly, great looking docs. 👋🏻

 Great looking docs are the reason I got lured into Web3 Development.
 Great looking docs are responsible for me learning tailwind.
 Great looking docs are essential for me to start on something new.

+Awful looking, incomplete and slow docs are the reason so many great projects died.

 ## Why MkDocs-Shadcn